magomimmo/modern-cljs/doc/tutorial-20.md

 I don't suggest to immediately us it, because the "2.0.1-SNAPSHOT" is just started and still without any unit test been implemented yet.

-Stay tunes for the next tutorial.
+Stay tuned for the next tutorial.

 # Next Step - TO BE DONE